 Throughout the Prep and Pre-Prep School, nationally standardised tests are undertaken in the Michaelmas term, to ascertain a reading and spelling age.
 Currently, the tests taken are NGRT for reading and SWST for spelling.
 Two further nationally standardised tests in English and Maths are undertaken in the Trinity term.
 Currently, the tests taken are PTE for English and PUMA for Maths.
+In English, a termly nationally standardised test is taken known as PIRA.
+This assesses reading comprehension skills.

 From Year 4 onwards the Cognitive Ability Test is undertaken to assess baseline ability.
 Pupils who start to attend school during the year will undertake the Reading and Spelling tests.
 Pupils in Years 1 to Years 3 will undertake the previous year's PUMA and PTE tests, whilst pupils in Years 4 to Years 6 will undertake the CATs.
 This is to ensure that baseline data will be available for each pupil as soon as possible.
 Learning Journey Book